frovedis/frovedis/doc/manual/python/ml/lda.md

 double(float64) type.
 It has shape **(n_samples, n_features)**.

 __Purpose__
-Transform input matrix X according to the trained model.
+Transforms input matrix X according to the trained model.

 For example,